atomisthq/docs/docs/developer/first_delivery.md

 With [the Atomist app already added to your Slack workspace](https://docs.atomist.com/user/slack/), it's time to configure it to listen to pushes to your repository.

+The Atomist app can sit in any channel, and, when connected to a repository, it prints messages on every comment made, so your first step should be to create a room where you don't mind having a stream of git information flowing.
+Once you do that, you can invite Atomist to sit in the room with `/invite @atomist`.

-In Slack, type `@atomist repos` to get a list of repositories that the app is aware if.
+In Slack, type `@atomist repos` to get a list of repositories that the app is aware of.
 If you see your `express-es6-rest-api` repository already in that list, you're almost finished!
 Otherwise, click on the `Link Repository` button and follow the instructions to make the app aware of your repository.

 When we wrote our original goal code, we used `goalInvocation.addressChannels` which, as the name implies, addresses all the channels that a repository is associated with.
 Our code needs no additional changes between Local Mode printing a message to the feed and Team Mode sending a message to a chat client.